Premise

 Final look

-I had sway for a few days, so there's plenty of tinkering left to do.
+I had sway for a few weeks, but I'm sure there's plenty of tinkering left to do.
 Things currently look like this, with 'wofi' in the center, 'emacs' on the left and 'wezterm' on the right:

 Configuration